WebAhead/master-reference/coursebook/week-1/project.md

 - Contact you to enquire about working with you
 - Visit your website at a publicly accessible domain name

-**Additionally, as a visually impaired user, I want to:**

-- Navigate your website using keyboard controls
-- Hear my screen reader describe the content on your website

 ## Acceptance Criteria

 _**User stories come with [acceptance criteria](https://blog.easyagile.com/how-to-write-good-user-stories-in-agile-software-development-d4b25356b604?gi=dc603f56ed77) - a detailed scope of a user’s requirements.**_